 The sun began to set on the forest, and the boy became dizzy.
 He couldn’t stop to rest, however; for darkness was looming.
 He tried to press on through the hunger and exhaustion, but the conditions proved too potent, and he fainted.

 The boy awoke several hours later with the moon shining over his aching head instead of the sun.
 The boy had a natural fear of the dark, and his home was still two hours away.
 Desperate, he ditched his heavy glider and continued running alone through the dark forest.

 It wasn’t long until the dizziness returned, and the boy was forced to stop and rest against a tree.
 Hanging on the branch above his throbbing head, he noticed a red apple glistening in the moonlight.
 The boy looked around the forest, but there were no people for miles.
 He tore the apple from the tree and ate it to the core.

 The boy was in for a rude awakening on Monday morning when he was taken out of school and brought to the Judge to face immediate trial.
-On Sunday morning, a patrolman found an abandoned glider in the woods, and not far from that, he found an eaten apple core.
+The day before, a patrol officer found an abandoned glider in the woods, and not far from that, an eaten apple core.
 Fingerprints from both items were an exact match to the boy’s.

 The Judge couldn’t sleep that Monday night.
-He went down to his kitchen and ate a nutrient bar as he questioned the decision he made earlier that day.
-The Judge found the boy guilty and sentenced him to be executed.
+She went down to her kitchen and ate a nutrient bar as she questioned the decision she’d made earlier that day.
+She found the boy guilty and the jury sentenced him to be executed.
 The boy’s one and only crime was the murder of an apple.